Master of Arts specialisations

 The Master of Culture, Health and Medicine (CHAM) is a graduate program that provides a nuanced understanding of the nature of health, sickness, and healing in a local and global context.
 Particular emphasis will be placed on the problems of combining socio-cultural perspectives and medical practices with other forms of technical expertise in health related research and practice.
 The program is designed for health professionals, people working in government, and non-government development agencies and recent graduate students.
 On completion of the program CHAM graduates will be better able to contribute to research and practice in diverse health related areas.
 The program also offers specializations in Global Health and Development, Health Policy and Ethics, Health and Gender, Health and Environment and Health and Indigenous Australia.

-For more information visit the Master of Culture, Health and Medicine page or see Master of Culture, Health and Medicine on Programs and Courses.
+For more information see Master of Culture, Health and Medicine on Programs and Courses.

 Graduate Program in Museum and Heritage Studies